raviumadi/biosonix/_posts/recipes/2023-09-10-Sweet-And-Sour-Lemon-Pickles.md

 Wipe them dry and chop them in small squares.

 ## Bringing it Together
-The pickling process goes in two parts.
+The pickling process goes in parts.

 ###  Boiling the Lemons
 Transfer the chopped lemons to a clean cookware and add enough water to submerge the pieces.